Nadihat/Repeater-Divination/README.md

 multiv3.py adds the ability to draw 1, 3, or 10 cards, reversals with the -r flag, and a final overview. multiv4.py makes it so that you must type 3 or more hash prefix characters. v5 adds the original query in the overview.

 TAROT.py was further beautified/cleaned up by GPT5.
+AnthroHeart/@Anthro really likes it.

 ---